MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Experiments

-Additionally, similar results of office-10 under different heterogeneities are shown in Figure \ref{diff_alpha_acc} (b).
-It also demonstrates that, in most cases, our proposal surpasses all methods in terms of test accuracy.
-Compare to SP-FedCL, FedProto, and FedAvg, our method improves accuracy by at least 0.3\%, 1.4\%, and 7.5\%, respectively, across different label non-IID settings.
-However, almost all methods including ours under extremely heterogeneous settings such as Dir(0.1) and Dir(0.2) encounter large deviations.
-This is mainly because Office-10 has relatively few training samples compared to Digit-5; thus it may experience large fluctuations.
+Additionally, in Figure \ref{diff_alpha_acc} (b), we present similar results for Office-10 under various degrees of heterogeneity.
+The findings further demonstrate that, in the majority of cases, our proposed method outperforms all other approaches in terms of test accuracy, highlighting its advantage in dealing with data heterogeneity.
+Specifically, compared to SP-FedCL, FedProto, and FedAvg, our method shows improvements of at least 0.3\%, 1.4\%, and 7.5\%, respectively, across different label non-IID settings.
+However, it is worth noting that almost all methods, including ours, encounter significant deviations under extremely heterogeneous settings like Dir(0.1) and Dir(0.2).
+This can be attributed to the relatively limited number of training samples available in Office-10 compared to Digit-5, which may lead to higher fluctuations in performance.
+Moreover, it should be noted that similar results are observed in this setting, with FedAvg performing worse than Local in most cases.

-\textbf{Different numbers of clients.} In addition, we compare our method with several baselines using various numbers of clients, with labels distribution following Dir(0.1).
-As shown in Figure \ref{diff_num_acc}, we demonstrate the robustness of our proposed performance based on the increasing number of clients from 5 to 40.

-The average test accuracy for MNIST under the various number of clients is shown in Figure \ref{diff_num_acc} (a).
-It illustrates that our proposal has an advantage over the FedAvg under different numbers of clients in terms of test accuracy, and enjoys a relatively small deviation compared to it in all cases.